Can you take out a life insurance policy on someone else?

 How to buy life insurance for someone else

-Once you are in agreement with the insured person about getting a policy, you’ll connect with a licensed agent to get quotes.
-Quotes are estimates about how much it will cost you for the amount of life insurance that you need.
+Once you are in agreement with the insured person about getting a policy, you’ll connect with a licensed agent to get life insurance quotes.
+Quotes are estimates about how much it will cost you for the amount of life insurance you need.

 Quotes vary between insurance companies because they all evaluate risk differently.
 The agent you work with will ask detailed questions about the insured’s health and lifestyle profile.
-This information will help get you an accurate quote and determine which life insurance policy will be good for you.
+This information will help get you an accurate quote and determine which policy will be best for you.

 At Policygenius, we have a team of licensed agents who can compare rates for you among 12 different insurance companies, giving you confidence that you’re getting the best possible life insurance policy available.

-Even if you’ll be paying the premiums and taking care of the contractual details of the policy, the insured will still need to be part of the process.
+Even if you’ll be paying the premiums and taking care of the contractual details of the policy, the insured will still need to participate in the application process.

 Additional reporting by Brian Acton.